- About Us / Divisions

 |Assigned Staff and Division:|

-for a list of application submittal materials and information about the new ADU/JADU permit process.
+for a list of application submittal materials and information about the new ADU/JADU permitting process.

-The County's Long-Range Planning Division is preparing amendments to the CZO (Case No. 20ORD-00000-00001), LUDC (Case No. 20ORD-00000-00002), and MLUDC (Case No. 20ORD-00000-00003) in response to revisions to GC § 65852.2 and 65852.22 regarding the permitting and regulating of ADUs and JADUs, respectively.
-Staff is also preparing amendments to the Santa Barbara County Uniform Rules for Agricultural Preserves and Farmland Security Zones (Uniform Rules) to add new and revise existing definitions and allow JADUs on lands subject to agricultural preserve contracts.
+The County's Long-Range Planning Division prepared amendments to the CZO (Case No. 20ORD-00000-00001), LUDC (Case No. 20ORD-00000-00002), and MLUDC (Case No. 20ORD-00000-00003) in response to revisions to GC § 65852.2 and 65852.22 regarding the permitting and regulating of ADUs and JADUs, respectively.
+Staff is also prepared amendments to the Santa Barbara County Uniform Rules for Agricultural Preserves and Farmland Security Zones (Uniform Rules) to add new and revise existing definitions and allow JADUs on lands subject to agricultural preserve contracts.

 The Uniform Rules amendment went into effect upon adoption on May 18, 2021.
-The LUDC and MLUDC amendments will go into effect in the Inland Area 30 days after adoption, or June 17, 2021.
+The LUDC and MLUDC amendments went into effect in the Inland Area 30 days after adoption, on June 17, 2021.
 The CZO amendment must be certified by the California Coastal Commission before it can go into effect in the Coastal Zone.
-The certification process may take a year or more and, therefore, staff expects certification may occur in summer/fall 2022.
+The certification process may take a year or more and, therefore, staff expects certification may occur in fall 2022 or later.